 A high inflation rate also means there is pressure for wage increases to keep pace with the higher cost of living.
 Higher wages will mean higher costs for businesses, though they would increase consumer spending power.
 Labor has inherited Australia’s lowest unemployment rate (3.9%) since 2008.
 A low unemployment rate can facilitate higher wages.

 Earlypay has supported Australian SMEs with fast and flexible alternative funding solutions for more than 20 years.
-Our invoice finance, equipment finance and trade finance products allow business owners to proactively manage their cash flow, freeing up your working capital for investing in growth.
+Our invoice finance, and equipment finance products allow business owners to proactively manage their cash flow, freeing up your working capital for investing in growth.

 If your business is struggling with rising costs, we may be able to help.
 Please contact our helpful team today on 1300 760 205.